getstattic/autoStattic/README.md

 # autoStattic - import content from your WordPress site

 A Python script to fetch WordPress posts, pages, authors, categories, tags, and custom taxonomies via the WordPress REST API and convert them into Markdown files with YAML front matter.
-Ideal for migrating content to static site generators or other Markdown-based workflows.

 ## Features